heroku/heroku-buildpack-ruby/README.md

 To enable static assets being served on the dyno, [rails3_serve_static_assets](http://github.com/pedro/rails3_serve_static_assets) is installed by default.
 If the [execjs gem](http://github.com/sstephenson/execjs) is detected then [node.js](http://github.com/joyent/node) will be vendored.
 The `assets:precompile` rake task will get run if no `public/manifest.yml` is detected.
 See [this article](http://devcenter.heroku.com/articles/rails31_heroku_cedar) on how rails 3.1 works on cedar.

+This task is no longer supported for non-Rails applications.
+For additional setup using rake see [Application Setup][#application-setup]

+#### <a name="application-setup"></a> Application Setup

+If there is additional setup that you need accomplished after the rest of your build has occurred, you can fill in the `application:setup` rake task.
+If the task is present, Heroku will call it and you can finish setting up your application.
+If it is not present, it will be skipped harmlessly.

 Hacking
 -------